Italia Line’s MS Giulio Cesare in 1952 to 1974

 logo above to reach the ssMaritime FrontPage for News Updates

 Please Note: All ssmaritime and my other related ssmaritime sites are 100% non-commercial and privately owned sites.
 Be assured that I am NOT associated with any cruise or shipping companies or travel/cruise agencies or any other organisations!
-The author has been in the passenger shipping industry since May 1960 and is now semi-retired, but continues to write article on classic liners and cruise ships in order to better to inform cruise and ship enthusiasts for their pleasure!
+The author has been in the passenger shipping industry since May 1960 and is now sadly rather old and very ill and completly disabled and was forced to retire!

-Page Two
+Page One

-The graceful MS Giulio Cesare
+graceful M.S.
+Giulio Cesare

 Please Note: All images are from the author’s private collection, unless stated otherwise.

-the MS Augustus, and both were built for “
+both were built for “

 Design wise these ships were without doubt revolutionary and even though they were built as three class liners, amazingly each class had some of the finest passenger facilities to be found at sea of their days.
 In addition a very rare feature was that each class had their very own swimming pool.
 It was said that lounges and facilities in Tourist Class, which was the equivalent of third class, was as good as in Cabin Class (second class) on most Trans-Atlantic liners, if not as good as on some First Class ships!
 Some of the greatest architects and designers were used to create an ambience that was not just elegant, but besides being Italian, there were even touches of Scandinavian influences on board, and all provided an atmosphere that was a delight to the senses in every possible way!
-These ships were beyond beautiful and both ships offered the ultimate in Ocean going travel with the MS Augustus sailing with Italia line for twenty four years before she was sold to an Asian based Company.
+These ships were beyond beautiful and both ships offered the ultimate in Ocean going travel with the M.S.
+Augustus sailing with Italia line for twenty four years before she was sold to an Asian based Company.

-Although I originally commenced these pages almost exclusively regarding the MS Augustus, but also cover the Giulio Cesare, but very much in a lesser degree, as you can see I have now decided to completely rewrite and update the entire feature, which in reality came about due to the tragic sale of the M/S Philippines, ex Augustus in September 2011, and her departure under tow bound for Alang India, thus I felt the need to rewrite this feature as well as that of this superb ship the MS Giulio Cesare, for I believe that she should also have a greater role, even though she had a shorter life in comparison to her sister.
-Thus this page, I trust will rectify my previous short comings and I* trust that on this page you will discover that there will be a co9mplete history as well as many fine interior photographs of this great liner.
-All these images are from my personal collection and I hope that you will enjoy the new feature more than ever - for there will be so much more for you to enjoy and to relive memories for all those who have had the privilege to sail on the MS Giulio Cesare or even just to have had the opportunity to see her in one of the many ports she visited.
+Although I originally commenced these pages almost exclusively regarding the M.S.
+Augustus, but also cover the Giulio Cesare, but very much in a lesser degree, as you can see I have now decided to completely rewrite and update the entire feature, which in reality came about due to the tragic sale of the M.S.
+Philippines, ex Augustus in September 2011, and her departure under tow bound for Alang, India, thus I felt the need to rewrite this feature as well as that of this superb ship the M.S.
+Giulio Cesare, for I believe that she should also have a greater role, even though she had a shorter life in comparison to her sister.
+Thus this page, I trust will rectify my previous short comings and I* trust that on this page you will discover that there will be a complete history as well as many fine interior photographs of this great liner.
+All these images are from my personal collection and I hope that you will enjoy the new feature more than ever - for there will be so much more for you to enjoy and to relive memories for all those who have had the privilege to sail on the M.S.
+Giulio Cesare or even just to have had the opportunity to see her in one of the many ports she visited.
 Enjoy!

 Reuben